markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **paoloszef** for asking a question in the Discord channel that prompted this improvement.

-There have been a few examples of using the C# `new` keyword before this section, but it hasn't been explcitly explained.
+There have been a few examples of using the C# `new` keyword before this section, but it hasn't been explicitly explained.
 In the next edition, I will add a new section before this one.

 ## What does `new` do?